animade/bourbon/README.md

 ## License

-Bourbon is Copyright © 2011–2014 thoughtbot.
-It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.md) file.
+Copyright © 2011–2014 [thoughtbot, inc](http://thoughtbot.com).
+Bourbon is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).